If you want people to understand you better, follow these basic rules.

 - Use the BLUF principle – bottom line up front.
 Great advice especially if you send out emails.
-Your response increases when your reader knows what you want from them first thing.
+Your response increases when your readers know what you want from them first thing.
 Buried calls to action (CTA) usually fail to be read.

 - Remember the 4-1-1 rule when posting to social media.
 For every post about you, share four posts about other people/companies that compliment your personal brand.
 Make these original posts.
 Also share at least one post from another source.
 I often choose data on industry trends from sites like Harvard Business Review and Pew Research.